-You will compete in open water, you will not have walls and you will not have to turn around, but we have enough reasons to encourage you to practice turning in a pool.
+You will compete in open water, you will not have walls and you will not have to turn, but we have enough reasons to encourage you to practice swimming turns.

 Improvement of lung capacity.